Comment on the Swedish Tax Agency’s memorandum on M365 and Teams

 As we have discussed in our report US vs. European surveillance: analysing differences in the protection of rights when using cloud services, US intelligence collection laws like FISA 702 can compel a US cloud service provider to take all necessary measures to accomplish an ”acquisition” of information.

-It may well be the case that Microsoft cannot break the encryption of a data stream once it has been encrypted in the way Microsoft describes how the end-to-end encryption in the Teams service and software is intended to work.
-However, since Microsoft controls the functioning of the Teams service and software, another question arises: can Microsoft be compelled to change the functioning of the Teams service and software, at least in individual cases?
+Therefore the question arises: can Microsoft be compelled to change how the Teams service and software works, at least in certain cases?
 For example, could Microsoft send an instruction to the Teams software used by a particular organisation – perhaps even by specific individuals – to use encryption keys that Microsoft already has copies of?
-In that case, Microsoft would be able to decrypt data streams passing through Microsoft’s cloud.
+In that case, it would seem possible for Microsoft to decrypt data streams passing through Microsoft’s cloud.

-The investigation seems to assume that Microsoft’s contractual guarantees can be relied upon without exception for what US law can force Microsoft to do.
+The Swedish Tax Agency’s investigation seems to assume that Microsoft’s contractual guarantees can be relied upon without exception for what US law can force Microsoft to do.
 There is no analysis of this in relation to Microsoft’s end-to-end encryption and what ability the Swedish Tax Agency has – if any – to subsequently discover if an encrypted data stream has been decrypted.

 We therefore do not see that it has been shown that encryption where Microsoft decides how the keys are handled can provide the Swedish Tax Agency’s data with appropriate protection.
 If we assume that the encryption is meant to protect against access by US authorities, it also does not seem like the encryption fulfils the encryption for third country transfers that the EDPB describes in recommendations 01/2020.